boomshop/agt-o/README.md

 ### Webserver

 * Upload the contents of the server directory to your PHP-enabled webserver.
 It requires GDlib, EXIF and MySQL.
-* Make certificates and source writeable for your PHP user.
+* Make `certificates` and `source` writeable for your PHP user.
 * Set up your database.
-The database definition can be found in agt-o_structure.sql.
+The database definition can be found in `agt-o_structure.sql`.
-* Configure the application in includes/config.inc.php.
+* Configure the application in `includes/config.inc.php`.

 ### Front-end

-* Make sure you have NPM installed on your system.
+* Make sure you have `NPM` installed on your system.
 * In the agt-o subdirectory run `npm ci`.
 * To build the application run `npm run build` in the agt-o subdirectory.
 * Upload the contents of the `build` subdirectory to the root of your server.